chiahsing-loh/Secure-Network-Devices/README.md

 Figure 30: Attacker's Laptop0 IP configuration using DHCP.

-The attacker uses the "ping" command to test his unauthorized access and manages to establish a successful connection with PC0 as shown in Figure 31.
+The attacker uses the "ping" command to test his unauthorized access and establishes a successful connection with PC0, as shown in Figure 31.

 Figure 31: Connectivity achieved by attacker's Laptop0

-As a preventive measure for such unauthorized attack on a network, we must configure the ports of the switches to be secured from such attack through the following steps.
+To prevent unauthorized access, we must secure the switches' ports through the following steps.

-We only wanted to have 1 PC to access Switch0 via fa0/2 port.
+In our network topology, we only want 1 PC to have access to Switch0 via port fa0/2.

-The commands entered configure port security on FastEthernet0/2 to restrict unauthorized access and enhance network security.
+Here are the commands to configure port security on port fa0/2 to prevent unauthorized access and enhance network security.

 Figure 32: Configuring port fa0/2 on Switch0